fluid-lang/fluid/README.md

 > ⚠⚠⚠ Fluid is in a very early stage of developement and should not be used for production use. ⚠⚠⚠

 ## Welcome to Fluid
-Fluid is a new fast, open source, statically typed programming language with mordern syntax that makes it easy to build simple, reliable, and efficient software.
+Fluid is a new fast, open source, statically typed programming language with modern syntax without sacrificing performance, that makes it easy to build simple, reliable, and efficient software.

 ### What does Fluid code look like?
 ```